NassarX/nqueens-optimization/README.md

 >Genetic algorithms are a powerful technique for optimization problems that mimic natural selection.
 In this project, we're going to use genetic algorithms to solve the classic N-Queen Puzzle.
 The goal is to find a placement of N-queens on a chessboard such that no two queens are attacking each other.
 We start with an initial state where some queens may be attacking each other, and use the genetic algorithm to evolve towards the optimal solution.
 The project includes a Python implementation of the genetic algorithm, as well as visualization tools to help understand the evolution process.
 Our results show that the genetic algorithm can efficiently solve the N-Queen Puzzle and find solutions that are optimal or close to optimal.

-**You can find the implementation of the genetic algorithm here [genetic_algorithm](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/genetic_algorithm.py)**
+**You can find the implementation of the genetic algorithm [here](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/genetic_algorithm.py)**

 ##### Fitness Function